Tbrennan6/IcelandicNow/blog/2025-10-1_how-do-you-use-því.md

 In each of these two examples, the word *því* is simply acting to replace a neuter noun or a clause.
 You can always identify this usage becasue there is some verb, preposition, or context that is calling for a dative noun or a clause to be used.

 ## Because
-*Því* when apearing outside the dative context, often means *because*.
+*Því*, when apearing outside the dative context, often means *because*.
 This usage is very common.

 Example 1: Ég borðaði **því** ég var svangur. - (I ate **because** I was hungry.)